miko53/ring/README.md

 This command is used to create a tag (`git tag -a`)and propagate it on all registered repositories.
 The tag is created on the head of each repositories.

+### command checkout

+This command can be used to checkout whole repositories on a specified tag (or branch).
+It updates also sub-module.

 ### command push

 In a similar way that for tag, this command push all commit of declared branchs.

 ## list of commands

 here we are the list of commands of ring:
  - ring get <url> : retrieve the ring configuration
  - ring init <folder> : create a new repo organization
  - ring register <name> <url> <branch> <folder> :
-    - insert a new repo inside group of depot at the specifed folder if folder is omitted, the repo will be retrieved at the current directory if branch is also omitted, it will be considered as default one
+    - insert a new repo inside group of depot at the specified folder if folder is omitted, the repo will be retrieved at the current directory if branch is also omitted, it will be considered as default one
  - ring unregister <repo_name> : remove a repository